Non-reductive geometric invariant theory and hyperbolicity: Jet differentials

 up to order $k$ at $t=0$ of $\CC^n$-valued maps $f=(f_1,f_2,\ldots, f_n)$ on open neighbourhoods of 0 in $\CC$.
 Locally in these coordinates elements of the fibre $J_kX_p$ can be identified with $k$-tuples of vectors $(f'(0),\ldots, f^{(k)}(0)/k!) \in (\CC^n)^k$, so the fibre can be identified with $J_k(1,n)$.

 Note that $J_kX$ is not a vector bundle over $X$ since the transition functions are polynomial but not linear, see \S 5 of Demailly \cite{dem}.
 In fact, let $\diff_X$ denote the principal $\diff_k(n)$-bundle over $X$ formed by all local polynomial coordinate systems on $X$.
-Then
+Then we have an identification